Hibs.net Twenty Questions: Stu in Nottingham

 17) Dreamtime: In your playing days which player did you want to be?

 Outside of Hibs, Denis Law – no question.
-I was also a huge fan as a youngster of Peter Cormack and Alex Cropley amongst many others.
+I was also a huge fan as a youngster of Peter Cormack and Alex Cropley amongst a few others.

 My big dream was to score the winning goal for Scotland against England!